IBM/aspera-cli/docs/README.erb.md

 * `data` display `data` and `error` messages
 * `error` display only error messages.

+By default, secrets are shown on output.
+To hide secrets from results, set option `show_secrets` to `no`.

 #### Selection of output object properties

 By default, a table output will display one line per entry, and columns for each entries.
 Depending on the command, columns may include by default all properties, or only some selected properties.
 It is possible to define specific columns to be displayed, by setting the `fields` option to one of the following value: